Spread the Word

 1.)
 Connecting Consumers with Suppliers

-Aligning end-customers’ needs, value proposition, consumer-base, objectives, etc., with suppliers’ end-product, is imperative for gauging value in the supply chain.
+Aligning end-customers’ needs, value proposition, consumer-based, objectives, etc., with suppliers’ end-product, is imperative for gauging value in the supply chain.
 Recognizing the end customer’s needs is the most vital piece of information in the channel, as it dedicates the sales and operational direction for all businesses (in the supply chain).
 The more a supplier can realize the needs of the end-customer, the better opportunity both supplier and partner have at creating value for their Value Network.

 Strategic thinking in today’s supply chain relies on the dissemination of information, which is, essentially, the dissemination of transparency.
 The more supply experts are willing to extend information across all internal/external teams, the more they will be able to accelerate productivity, improve supply chain risk management and deliver on what their end-customers want.